 Antibiotic resistance has spread around the world, and it's making some diseases, such as meningitis or pneumonia, more difficult to treat.
 You might need stronger, more expensive drugs.
 Or you might need to take them longer.
 You also might not get well as quickly, or you could develop other health issues.

-Each year, an estimated 2 million people in the U.S. develop infections that are resistant to antibiotics.
-In some cases, these infections result in death.
+Each year, an estimated 2.8 million people in the U.S. develop infections that are resistant to antibiotics, resulting in deaths of more than 35,000 people.

 Resistance also makes it more difficult to care for people with chronic diseases.
 Some people need medical treatments like chemotherapy, surgery, or dialysis, and they sometimes take antibiotics to help reduce the risk of infection.

-In 2015, the White House created a National Action Plan for Combatting Antibiotic Resistance.
+In 2020, the White House created a 5-year National Action Plan for Combatting Antibiotic Resistance.
 Its recommendations include:

 What You Can Do